fginacio/MS/README.md

 This is the Windows PowerShell based equivalent for the CMD based TSS toolset.

-For Downlaods please use official Microsoft sites:
+For Downloads please use official Microsoft sites:

 https://aka.ms/getTSS
 https://cesdiagtools.blob.core.windows.net/windows/TSSv2.zip